2010 Bratislava shooting: Perpetrator

 The vz.
 58 assault rifle, semi-automatic version was used by Ľubomír Harman in the shootings.

-The shooter was identified as 48-year-old Ľubomír Harman, who lived on the same floor of the same building as the targeted victims.
+The shooter was identified as 48-year-old Ľubomír Harman (Born 31 March 1962), who lived on the same floor of the same building as the targeted victims.
 For over 20 years he was living in this one-room flat, seldom or never visited by anyone.
 He legally owned six guns including the vz.
 58. He owned the rifle legally for sporting purposes.

 The Slovak police corps president said that Harman was not personally acquainted with any of his victims.

 Together, 16 bullets were fired at Harman by the police, with the sixteenth bullet wounding him fatally.
 The final shot came from a special ops member, while three other policemen tried to shoot Harman unsuccessfully before.
 According to autopsy results, Ľubomír Harman was fatally hit into the left side of the chest and afterwards he shot himself.

 Initial reports informed that the shooter was an intoxicated boy, approximately fifteen years old.
 Later that day, a single picture taken from one of the balconies above the street by a witness named Matej became available to the media.
 In this iconic picture, Harman is seen standing on the street, holding his rifle and looking up at the balconies.